Azure-Samples/MachineLearningSamples-SentimentAnalysis/README.md

 ## Overview

 Sentiment analysis is a well-known task in the realm of natural language processing.
 Given a set of texts, the objective is to determine the sentiment of that text.
-This example demonstrates the use CNTK as the backend for Keras to perform sentiment analysis from movie reviews.
+This example demonstrates the use TensorFlow as the backend for Keras to perform sentiment analysis from movie reviews.

 ## Key components needed to run this example